Correlational Tractography & Connectometry

 We can further plot a scatter plot between the study variable and the diffusion variable (e.g. QA or nQA) averaged from the bundle.

-To do this, open the connectometry database (*.db.fib.gz) in [Step T3: Fiber Tracking] and load the tracks from *.pos_corr.tt.gz **(track positively correlated with the study variable)or **.neg_corr*.tt.gz (tracks negatively correlated) using [Tracts][Open Tracts].
+To do this, open the connectometry database (*.db.fib.gz) in [Step T3: Fiber Tracking] and load the tracks from *.inc.tt.gz **(track with increased metrics associated with the study variable)or **.dec*.tt.gz (tracks with decreased metrics) using [Tracts][Open Tracts].
 Then use [Tracts][Statistics] to get along tracks metrics for each subject in the connectometry database.
 The metric (here, use QA as an example) has raw QA or normalized QA (used if you check [normalize QA] in the advance option).
 This step will take a while.

 The QA value can be copied to the clipboard and pasted into an Excel sheet.
 We can place them with the demographics values in and plot a scatter plot.